 Asana’s big strength is its free plan and rich functionality: the main project and task functions are unlimited, as are the number of integrations.

-However, especially for larger teams, this plan may not be enough: customization and automation features only make sense from the Premium plan.
+However, especially for larger teams, this plan may not be enough: customization and automation functions only make sense with the Premium plan.

 Asana offers three paid plans:

 - Enterprise: prices on request.
-This plan offers, in addition to the above-mentioned features, 24-hour support and much more advanced privacy and security features.
+In addition to the above-mentioned functions, this plan offers 24-hour assistance and much more advanced confidentiality and security features.

 Discover Asana